Clipy/Clipy/Pods/RxOptional/README.md

 ##### errorOnNil
 Unavailable on `Driver`, because `Driver`s cannot error out.

-By default errors with `RxOptionalError.FoundNilWhileUnwrappingOptional`.
+By default errors with `RxOptionalError.foundNilWhileUnwrappingOptional`.
 ```swift
 Observable<String?>
     .of("One", nil, "Three")